 There are two different ways to arrange carpet tiles — you can choose full coverage or just partial coverage.
 Full coverage consists of carpet tiles spread wall to wall, like a traditional carpet roll offers.
 The advantage is that you get a consistent look while not having to worry about measuring and cutting a roll of carpet when you get toward the edge of the room.
 Just choose the tiles that fit best toward the edge, and adjust as necessary.
 Each tile fits well next to each other, so you won’t even be able to tell that they’re individual squares.

-Another option for arranging carpet tiles is partial coverage.
+Another option for installing carpet tiles is partial coverage.
 Depending on your office, it might not make sense to carpet the entire floor.
 You could choose to put carpet tiles down in the offices for a nice, clean look and leave the hallways and kitchen hardwood floors.
 Area rugs can also be created out of carefully placed tiles.
 Place a dozen or so tiles together around areas where chairs are so that the chairs don’t scratch the floor.
 This creates a modern look while still protecting the floor, and it makes the office look stylish yet practical.

 Overall, carpet tiles have many advantages over traditional carpet rolls.
 They’re much more versatile, allowing you to choose different patterns if you want so that you can add some color to brighten up a room.
 Tiles are also simple to install, for you place each one individually.
 Better still, they’re easy to maintain, and they’re durable — so they’ll last for years on end before you need to replace them.
 And you have options, too: You can also choose to line an entire room with tiles or just parts of the room, the better to accentuate specific areas.
 Your options are endless when decorating with carpet tiles.